valiot/opex62541/docs/tutorials/Lifecycle.md

 ## Client

-The code in this example shows the three parts for OPC UA Client lifecycle management: creating, configuring and connecting a client to a server.
+The code in this example shows the three parts for OPC UA Client lifecycle management: creating, configuring, and connecting a client to a server.
 Basic use of the [Client](https://hexdocs.pm/opex62541/OpcUA.Client.html) module.

-The OPC UA Client is based on a `GenServer`, therefore it can be spawn a new server by using `start_link`.
+The OPC UA Client is based on a `GenServer`.
+Therefore it can spawn a new server by using `start_link`.

 ```elixir
 alias OpcUA.Client